-Puducherry: CM claims majority, blames Centre, former Governor Kiran Bedi ahead of floor test
+Puducherry government loses trust vote in Assembly, CM Narayanasamy resigns

 After all these resignations, the number of MLAs supporting the Puducherry government in the Assembly has reduced to 12, including the Speaker.
 This includes MLAs from the DMK and an independent candidate.
 The Opposition, on the other hand, has 14 MLAs.
 The effective strength of the House has now come down from 33 to 26.
 The simple majority mark is 14.

-On Thursday, Puducherry’s newly-appointed Lieutenant Governor Tamilisai Soundararajan ordered the floor test for the Congress government.

-Voting for the floor test will take place by show of hands and the proceedings will be recorded on video.
-The lieutenant governor’s office had said in an order that the proceedings should not be adjourned, delayed or suspended.
-The process has to be completed by 5 pm.

-Soundararajan, who is the governor of Telangana, was given the additional charge of Puducherry on Tuesday after the Centre removed Kiran Bedi from the lieutenant governor’s position.
+Soundararajan had ordered the floor test for the Congress government on Thursday.
+She was given the additional charge of Puducherry on Tuesday after the Centre removed Kiran Bedi from the lieutenant governor’s position.

-The floor test in Puducherry is likely to have several possible outcomes, The Indian Express reported.
-The Congress would stay in power if it passes the floor test.
-The second possibility is that the speaker may disqualify two or three MLAs from the Opposition, citing a conspiracy to topple the government.
-“Purported evidence is doing the rounds in Puducherry, and it suggests that there is an attempt to topple the government,” an unidentified senior Congress leader said told the newspaper.

-Newly appointed Puducherry Lieutenant Governor Tamilisai Soundararajan may also decide to dissolve the government.
-She can recommend President’s Rule in the Union territory.